BigGait: Learning Gait Representation You Want by Large Vision Models: Experiments

+All experiments are conducted on CCPG.
+Due to limited GPU resources, we adopt $8$ frames per sequence in the ablation study to train BigGait for more efficient iterations.
+Despite slight performance drop, BigGait's performance in Tab.~\ref{tab: Each Branch} (a) remains comparable with SoTA methods in Tab.~\ref{tab: recognition performance}.

-\textbf{Impact of Pad-and-Resize.} Compared (a) and (b) in Tab.~\ref{tab: Each Branch}, the Pad-and-Resize strategy is helpful for BigGait by preserving authentic body proportions.
+\textbf{Pad-and-Resize.} Compared (a) and (b) in Tab.~\ref{tab: Each Branch}, the Pad-and-Resize strategy is helpful for BigGait by faithfully preserving body aspect ratio.

-\textbf{Ablation of Each Branch.} As shown in Tab.~\ref{tab: Each Branch} (c), without the GRE module, the performance of BigGait drops to be similar to the video-based ReID method~\cite{gu2020appearance} in Tab.~\ref{tab: recognition performance}.
+\textbf{Various Branch.} In Tab.~\ref{tab: Each Branch} (c), without the GRE module, the performance of BigGait drops to be similar to video-based ReID methods~\cite{gu2020appearance} in Tab.~\ref{tab: recognition performance}.
 This highlights the effectiveness of GRE module.
 Compared (a) to (d-f) in Tab.~\ref{tab: Each Branch}, each branch contributes substantially.
 This implies a mutually beneficial relationship among them.
-As shown in Tab.~\ref{tab: Each Branch} (g), BigGait's foreground mask is less discriminable for recognition compared to the silhouette in Tab.~\ref{tab: recognition performance}.
-Hence, we consider that BigGait's foreground masks is approximate regions rather than precise body segmentations.
-This indicates that cutting-edge results in Tab.~\ref{tab: Each Branch} (a) are achieved even without finely segmented foregrounds.
+In Tab.~\ref{tab: Each Branch} (g), BigGait's foreground mask is less discriminable for recognition compared to the silhouette in Tab.~\ref{tab: recognition performance}.
+We consider that BigGait's foreground masks is approximate regions rather than precise segmentations.
+SoTA results in Tab.~\ref{tab: Each Branch} (a) are achieved even without finely segmented foregrounds.

-\textbf{Ablation of Denoising Branch.} Comparing (a) to (b-d) in Tab.~\ref{tab: Denoising Branch}, smoothness loss alone leads to a trivial solution, while combining it with diversity constraint improves results.
+\textbf{Denoising Branch.} Comparing (a) to (b-d) in Tab.~\ref{tab: Denoising Branch}, smoothness loss alone leads to a trivial solution, while combining it with diversity constraint improves results.
 Compared (a) with (e) and (f) in Tab.~\ref{tab: Denoising Branch}, we explore an appropriate channel number for the denoising branch.